Read

 DMARC (Domain-based Message Authentication, Reporting and Conformance) is an email authentication protocol designed to help prevent spam from reaching your inbox.
 To get DMARC to pass, you must configure either DKIM or SPF correctly.
 If you don’t have a dedicated IP, opt for the DKIM security protocol to ensure DMARC will pass.
 You can also set up SPF as another security safeguard if required.

 Email marketing platform Aweber recommends that companies clean their email lists at least every six months.
 And when it comes to B2B email marketing, you may want to consider tending to your email marketing lists more often.
-After all, people change jobs an average of 12 times in their lives, so B2B contact information and buyer needs can go stale quickly.
+After all, people change jobs an average of 12 times in their lives, so B2B contact information and B2B buyers' needs can go stale quickly.

 Maybe you’re thinking, “Big deal if some people are no longer at a certain company and my email bounces.”
 Well, a high bounce rate is a big deal.
 Here’s why.